NCI-GDC/gdc-docs/docs/Data_Portal/Release_Notes/Data_Portal_Release_Notes.md

         * In the Gene Expression Clustering tool and OncoMatrix, there are no headers for genes, clusters, and/or cases in the heatmap.
         * In the Gene Expression Clustering tool, color is used to convey gene expression values but there are no patterns to convey the same information as color.
 Color is also used in ProteinPaint and the Sequence Reads tool to convey consequence type but there are no distinguishing patterns.
         * Some text can be difficult to read on a small screen at a 200% zoom level.
 * __Cohorts__:
     * Cohorts are under active development and their behavior may change in the first several months after the release of GDC Portal 2.0.
 As this process may result in the loss of saved cohorts on the portal, we highly recommend [exporting cohorts](/Data_Portal/Users_Guide/getting_started.md#main-toolbar) locally.
     * Cohorts created based on CNV losses or gains may not have the correct composition when filtered by additional mutated genes.
 As a workaround, first filter by the mutated genes before creating cohorts based on CNV losses and gains.
     * Cohorts filtered by mutated genes and SSMs not in those genes may unexpectedly result in 0 cases. <!--SV-2331/PEAR-1616-->
-    * When saving a cohort, the confirmation notification may be automatically dismissed before the saving dialog has closed. <!--SV-2366-->
     * Cohorts containing FM-AD cases may not update correctly when users with dbGaP access to FM-AD (phs001179) log in or out.
 As a workaround, logging in before creating cohorts with FM-AD cases is recommended. <!--SV-2389-->
 * __Survival Plot__:
     * The survival plot in Cohort Comparison does not display text indicating that there is insufficient survival data to plot. <!--SV-2357-->
     * In Mutation Frequency, the downloaded image may display a survival curve when none is plotted within the portal. <!--SV-2356-->